ChechenItza/dungeon_generator/README.md

 ## Usage
 Simply, pass the dungeon's desired height and width to the constructor when instantiating an `Dungeon` object.
-After object is created, you can set the dungeon's room parameters by calling one of these methods:
+After object is created, you can set the dungeon's room parameters by calling of these methods:
 1. `setMin(height,width)` sets the minimum possible height and width of the room. `4,4` is default.
 2. `setMax(height,width)` sets the maximum possible height and width of the room. `D_HEIGHT/4, D_WIDTH/7` is default.
 3. `setChars(wall,floor,nothing)` sets the characters that will represent walls, floor and nothing. `'#','-','.'` is default.